 - Hyperextend a knee or an elbow by 10 degrees?
 In another word, if you lock your elbows/knees, do they form a curve line?

 - Bend a little finger back to 90 degrees?

 - Put your palms flat on the floor without bending your knees?

 So why do physios call off yoga for people with hypermobile joints?
 I don’t know.
 It could be based on the presumption that yoga focuses on flexibility only and not strengthening.
-Moreover, ‘yoga’ as referred here is specifically yoga postures (asanas) and not all of the other things that truly define yoga such as meditation, pranayama, chanting, ethics and philosophy.
-In defense of the therapists, there are so many types of yoga nowadays and the applications of muscles engagement are vastly different from style to style (See my article on Yin vs Yang yoga), it is best to avoid yoga all together than to create further damages in their patients.
+Moreover, ‘yoga’ as referred here is specifically yoga postures (asanas) and not all of the other things that truly define yoga such as meditation, pranayama, chanting, ethics, and philosophy.
+In defence of the therapists, there are so many types of yoga nowadays, and the applications of muscles engagement are vastly different from style to style (See my article on Yin vs. Yang yoga), it is best to avoid yoga altogether than to create confusion in their patients.

 So what’s the verdict?
 Yoga or no yoga?
 Well, in the end, the choice is yours.
-But before deciding, there are 5 facts you need to know about yoga and hypermobility:
+But before deciding, there are five facts you need to know about yoga and hypermobility:

 1. Hypermobility is a spectrum, not a disorder.

 Like Frank’s hot sauce, hypermobility can range from mild to severe.
 Also, you can be very flexible in one joint and not the other.
 Remember, most people are unaffected by hypermobility and continue to do all sorts of sports/activities.
 So chill, you don’t have a disorder/syndrome/malfunction.
 Honestly, we’re likely to suffer from hypochondriac than hypermobility.